 AP Interview: Sudan PM seeks end to country’s pariah status

-Sudan's new prime minister said in an interview Sunday that ending his country's international pariah status and drastically cutting military spending are prerequisites for rescuing a faltering economy.
+Sudan's new prime minister said in an interview that ending his country's international pariah status and drastically cutting military spending are prerequisites for rescuing the nation's faltering economy.

-He also hopes to drastically cut Sudan's military spending, which he said takes up as much as 80% of the state budget.
+He also called for sharply reducing military spending, hoping for a "peace dividend" if current efforts to negotiate deals with armed rebels are successful.
+He said military spending takes up as much as 80% of the state budget.

 Sudan stagnated for three decades under former President Omar al-Bashir, convulsed by a bloody civil war and rebellions in its far-flung provinces.
 Al-Bashir's autocratic rule ended in April when the military ousted him after mass street protests by a pro-democracy movement, which began late last year.